 Now that you’ve submitted your job application and resume, a recruiter will receive and review them.
 Oftentimes, recruiters are looking for specialized experience and adaptability, so make sure you include everything you want a recruiter to know about you on your resume.
 And don’t be afraid to add unique skills that set you apart from the competition.

-So, the recruiter receives your resume and reviews it—then what happens?
+So, the recruiter receives your resume and reviews it.
 If they like what they see, they’ll reach out to connect with you!
 During this initial call, the recruiter will get to know you and ask you questions about your travel and career goals.
 Don’t hold back and show them why you’re the best healthcare traveler for the job.

 This informal call is the perfect time for you to ask the recruiter questions, as well.
 Here are some topics you might want to ask about during your first recruiter call: